Colorado Springs, The Rockies, United States of America

 It is rare for such a large hotel to have top-notch service and the ability to make guests feel special and very well looked after, but The Broadmoor does it seemingly effortlessly.

 A stay at The Broadmoor offers endless adventure and relaxation for all the family.
-Follow spectacular hiking and cycling trails, play a round of golf on a world-class course, climb 14,000-feet peaks, explore scenic trails on horseback, enjoy world-class fly fishing, indulge in a spa treatment or massage, visit Garden of the Gods, or ride the world's highest cog rail to the summit of Pikes Peak.
+Follow spectacular hiking and cycling trails, play a round of golf on a world-class course, climb 14,000-feet peaks, explore scenic trails on horseback, enjoy world-class fly fishing, indulge in a spa treatment or massage and visit Garden of the Gods.
 The list goes on and on!

 The 784 rooms are split between the Main and West buildings, and most have either a patio or balcony.
 The cottages range from one to eight bedrooms and are a great option for large or multi-generational families.